 On your way out, be sure to swing into the Black Diamond Bakery, right next door, for some Cowboy Trail sourdough bread.
 It goes great with George’s award winning chili.
 International travellers will enjoy a pastry with afternoon tea.

-In only his second year, Chef Nelson has carved out a niche for Soft Rock Bistro.
+Chef Nelson has carved out a niche for Soft Rock Bistro.
 Locals and travellers alike enjoy his many Quebec-inspired dishes such as Tarte au Sucre.
 The small poutine is large enough for most, while the salads and sandwiches offer very good value.

 But there’s more than exceptional food in town; check out the local artwork, hand-crafted decor, specialty clothing, gifts and jewellery.
 You can park and walk the downtown with ease and you will be pleasantly surprised at the selection of treasures found behind each storefront.